-As gamers, especially grown gamers, we have a difficult time squeezing in all the video games we would like to play.
+As adult gamers, it can be difficult squeezing in all the video games we would like to play.
 Inevitably, some titles pass us by.

 Whether the constraints are money, time, or interest, there are dozens and dozens of video games each year that we do not play.
 Some of those games flop anyway, but some may go down as all-time greats.
 “Maybe I’ll play it someday” is a thought that many of us likely experience.

 Another game I would love to play is God of War 4.
-I loved the first three, but cannot currently justify the money for a PS4.
+I loved the first three but still cannot justify the money for a PS4.
 Maybe someday.

 Every now and then, someday comes.